::test() devtools

 Recap

-Behavior-driven development (or behavior-driven testing) fills the gulf between non-technical stakeholders and developers by encouraging natural, descriptive language (often complete sentences) to define and communicate the application requirements.
+Adopting a behavior-driven development approach in system testing can help to fill the gulf between non-technical stakeholders and developers by encouraging natural, descriptive language.
+Using complete sentences to describe to define and communicate the application requirements will make it easier for anyone to catch unexpected behaviors.

 System tests should strive to replicate the production conditions, even when/if it’s not possible to perfectly replicate the environment.↩︎